-Kent M. Roger represents clients in antitrust litigation matters with a focus in the high-technology, financial services, pharmaceutical, automotive, and petroleum industries.
+Kent M. Roger represents clients in antitrust litigation matters with a focus in the high-technology, financial services, pharmaceutical, automotive, and energy industries.
 He litigates class action and complex business disputes at the trial and appellate levels and in arbitrations, including disputes involving healthcare, trade secrets, contracts, and unfair competition.
 Kent also advises financial institutions and regulators with their substantial litigation matters, including lender liability, operations, and workouts.

 Representing plaintiffs and defendants, Kent has had numerous bench and jury trials.
 His experience includes trying two cases on behalf of claimants of Executive Life Insurance Co., a $10 billion failed life insurer; obtaining a multimillion-dollar judgment on behalf of a banking regulator against executives of a failed trust company; and winning a $45 million jury verdict for compensatory and punitive damages for a well-known sports representation agency.

 Antitrust Represents Uber Technologies, Inc. in multiple antitrust class actions regarding pricing practices.
 Obtained dismissals of predatory pricing claims.

 Represents an oil refiner in a class action asserting output suppression price fixing conspiracy on the West Coast.

 Derivatives Represents a German exchange in prosecution of civil antitrust claims based on conduct by the Chicago Board of Trade and Chicago Mercantile Exchange preventing the launch of a competing US options exchange.

 In re TFT-LCD and CRT Antitrust Litigations

 Represented manufacturer of LCD flat panel displays and CRT displays in separate multidefendant nationwide price fixing class actions brought concurrently with worldwide governmental civil and criminal investigations.